MichaelZaniewski/SQL-Airline-Delay-Project/Excel and SQL Quality Checks.md

 Step 4: Glance over and filter further for abnormalities such as rows where `actual_flt_time` = 0 and `taxi_out_time` = 0.
 ![excel4](https://github.com/user-attachments/assets/fa111944-e6a0-40b9-be03-8fb52d1937c7)

 Step 5: Repeat steps 1-4 for the second CSV.
-Take note of the last generated ID row and begin labling IDs with the next sequential number in the second CSV to ensure all data is uniquely labeled with no duplicates.
+Take note of the last generated ID row and begin labeling IDs with the next sequential number in the second CSV to ensure all data is uniquely labeled with no duplicates.

 ## SQL - Importing and Cleaning
 Step 1: Generate a table that matches the column names and datatypes of the CSV dataset.